-To schedule an appointment, contact the Communication Center below.
-If you have a disability that requires a reasonable accommodation, the DFEH can assist you by scribing your intake by phone or, for individuals who are Deaf or Hard of Hearing or have speech disabilities, through the California Relay Service (711), or you can contact us below.
+If you have a disability that requires a reasonable accommodation, DFEH can assist you with your complaint.
+Contact us through any method above or, for individuals who are deaf or hard of hearing or have speech disabilities, through the California Relay Service (711).
 DFEH is committed to providing access to our materials in an alternative format as a reasonable accommodation for people with disabilities when requested.
 Government Code section 12950 and California Code of Regulations, title 2, section 11013, require all employers to post this document.
 It must be conspicuously posted in hiring offices, on employee bulletin boards, in employment agency waiting rooms, union halls, and other places employees gather.
 Any employer whose workforce at any facility or establishment consists of more than 10% of non-English speaking persons must also post this notice in the appropriate language or languages.